mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/buff/index.md

 listening on [any] 9001 ...
 ```

 Now, let's create the PHP file to get the reverse shell.
-I'm going to use the 'PHP Ivan Sincek' one from the last website, configured to use a `cmd` shell.
+I'm going to use the 'PHP Ivan Sincek' one from the last website, configured to use a `powershell` shell.
 The payload is more than 100 lines long, so I won't include it here.

 Let's save it as `/workspace/revshell.php.png` to bypass the file extension whitelist.